Policies & Procedures

-- While placement in levels is determined mainly by age we reserve the right to place or move dancers into appropriate levels if deemed necessary by the faculty.
+- While placement in levels is determined mainly by age we reserve the right to place or move dancers into appropriate levels when deemed necessary by the faculty.

-- All students are expected to have excellent attendance – arriving 10 minutes before class start time.
-All students are required to attend stage orientations, technical and dress rehearsals in order to perform in the final Triple Heat Dance Showcase performance.
+- All students are expected to have excellent attendance.
+Dancers are required to attend stage orientations, technical and dress rehearsals in order to perform in the final Triple Heat Dance Showcase performance.
+Failure to meet attendance requirements could result in removal from dance choreography or classes.

 - Proper Attire and grooming is essential.

-Only water bottles permitted in studios during class.
-All other food and drinks arerestricted to the waiting area.
-Please clean up after yourselves.
+- Only water bottles permitted in studios during class.
+All other food and drinks are restricted to the waiting and change areas.
+We ask that dancers clean up after themselves.

-Your participation will be required at photo shoots within the 2019 year.
+We highly encourage our dancers to participate at photo shoots during the 2021/22 year.
 These pictures are optional to purchase.

 Students will have a costume for all performance classes.
-Instructors and studio directors decide on group costumes.
-Parents are responsible for the full cost of dance costumes and will only be received once they have been paid in full.
-Costume deposits are due in October 2018.
-The balance is due in the new year once invoiced t your accounts.
+Parents are responsible for the full cost of dance costumes – regardless of whether or not the class is able to perform – and will only be received once they have been paid in full.
+Costume deposits are due in October 2021 for ITP classes performing in competitions and January 2022 for General and ITP classes performing in our year end show.
+The balance is due in the new year once invoiced to your accounts.

 HAIR & MAKE-UP